 MAYFLOWER II RESTORATION

-The restoration project cost of $11.2 million includes the restoration of Mayflower II, the shallop (the ship’s boat) and a maintenance fund to ensure that the ship will continue to educate and inspire future generations.
+Plimoth Plantation began the historic work of a compete restoration of this historic vessel in 2016.
+The restoration project cost of $12 million includes the restoration of Mayflower II, the shallop (the ship’s boat) and a maintenance fund to ensure that the ship will continue to educate and inspire future generations.

 Since 1957, an estimated 25 million people have stepped aboard Mayflower II, a full-scale reproduction of the square-rigged cargo vessel that brought the Pilgrims to Plymouth in 1620.

 Students visiting this floating classroom learn the perils and methods of the 17th century maritime world, as well as importance of the voyage their own ancestors may have taken.
 Mayflower descendants number one in ten Americans.